allan-hub-84/Capstone/README.md

 | ...                                    | ...                                                 | ...         |
 | Value                                  | Property Value          | float64     |
 | Year                                   | Year of observation                                 | float64     |

+## Next Steps - Sprint 2:

+- Address the null values in the HPI - Townhouse columns in the MLS data.
+Utilize the K Nearest Neighbours approach to get approximate values.
+- Address the null values (NSA) in the NEIGHBOURHOOD_140 column in the Toronto Police data.
+Since these areas are unknown, we can omit this from the total data set.
+- Create a joined data frame to link all the data sets together.
+- Conduct logistics regression to determine relationship and statistical significance.
+- Feature engineering to determine which levers we can use for our prediction.

+## Capstone Sprint 2 Update - <b>Date:</b> April 27, 2025

 ## Scope Update